nicholas-long/environment/zet/20230925055222/README.md

-zet/20230922214602/README.md:- [ ] fuzzy file search for opening and editing multiple files, any files in any directory zet/20230925001420/README.md:- [ ] update and fix any relative paths or kb references zet/20230925054339/README.md:- [ ] copy in more information from my zk zet/20230925193834/README.md:- [ ] shortcut directory does not build - error with awk syntax in graphquery?
+zet/20230922214602/README.md:- [ ] fuzzy file search for opening and editing multiple files, any files in any directory zet/20230925001420/README.md:- [ ] update and fix any relative paths or kb references zet/20230925054339/README.md:- [ ] copy in more information from my zk zet/20230925193834/README.md:- [ ] zkvr scripts need to be updated to use gawk instead of awk
 - [20230905015059](/zet/20230905015059/README.md) vim config #dotfile
 - [20230905015223](/zet/20230905015223/README.md) install scripts #script #setup
 - [20230905184854](/zet/20230905184854/README.md) prerequesites for environment #environment